-Your I Details
+Your Details

 Name (optional):

 Role in organisation:

 Date and time of completion of this form:

 Details of individual (including yourself for self-reporting) whom the concern is about

 Name:

 Role in organisation:

-Relationship to the individual reporting eg manager, colleague
+Relationship to the individual reporting

+eg manager, colleague

-f Concern
+Details of Concern

 Details of Concern Please include as much detail as possible.
 Think about the following: What behaviour and/or incident are you reporting?
 What exactly happened?
 Why does the behaviour and/or incident worry you?
 Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

+oung Person involved

-Details of Child or Young Person involved Name (s):
+Name (s):

-Next Steps

-Steps Yes / No
+Steps

 Are you willing to meet with the headteacher and DSL to discuss your concern?
 Please circle as appropriate.
 Yes / No

-Please state any other information that you feel is relevant to the processing of this
+Please state any other information that you feel is relevant to the processing of this concern.

-concern.

 Signature:

-For use e of Head of Provision/HR/DSL Upon re eceipt of concern
+For use e of Head of Provision/HR/DSL Upon receipt of concern

 Date and time receiv ed:

 Name:

 Signature:

 Role:

 Actions/Next Steps